Kratom Geek FaviconKratom Geek Logo BlackKratom Geek FaviconKratom Geek Favicon

 Out of the six states that have banned kratom, Wisconsin was the first to do it.
 Back in 2013, five senators would join forces to limit the rights of Wisconsin citizens.
 And Senate Bill 325 had bipartisan support in the Wisconsin Senate.
 Republican Senators Shelia Harsdorf, Neal Kedzie, and Richard Gudex sponsored the bill.
 Coming across the aisle to lend their support was Democratic Senators Julie Lassa and Robert Jauch.
 The bill even had bipartisan support from its cosponsored representatives, too.
 After its introduction, another eleven Republican and nine Democratic Senators would back the proposal.
 And shortly after the bill passed, the governor signed it into law in April 2014.

 The legislation made both mitragynine and 7-hydroxymitragynine Schedule I Substances on Wisconsin’s Controlled Substance Act.
-But there still might be hope for the addition of the two alkaloids to get repealed.
-Back in October 2019, the state’s Committee on Health and Human Services held a hearing on a few different subjects: kratom was one of them.
+However, back in October 2019, the state’s Committee on Health and Human Services held a hearing on a few different subjects: kratom was one of them.

 Always Keep Fighting for Kratom Legalization

 All six of the aforementioned states passed legislation to ban kratom for purchase, sale, or possession within their borders.
 So anyone living in those states should pursue efforts to make sure your local government does not infringe upon your rights forever.
-A kratom ban that’s in effect today under the government of one state can quite simply get repealed with enough votes to support the action.
-But that’s not going to happen on its own.
-There needs to be a continued effort to place pressure on state legislators.
+We need to put pressure on state legislators to lift the kratom ban.

 Take the time to speak to as many representatives as possible in person.
 Send them correspondence to let them know you mean business.
 And follow up with any of the emails or messages you’ve sent them.
 Should a representative enter an election year, ask them where they stand on the issue.
-Many politicians make promises during their campaign periods that they never intend to fulfill.
-That’s something Americans should be accustomed to at this point in our history.
-But you don’t have to forget it when it happens.
-A politician that shows support before getting elected but never puts their weight behind any legislation for kratom advocacy has shown their true colors.
-And voters should act accordingly.
+Many politicians make promises during their campaign periods they never intend to fulfill.
+Politicians show their true colors when they don’t support kratom legislation, and voters should respond accordingly.